hertze/PoserFrames/README.md

 1. **post_crop**: If you want you images cropped to a narrow border, set this to true.
 Initially set to false.

+2. **eccentric**: If you want the image area to be centered in the frame,  set this to false.
+Initially set to true.

-2. **feather_factor_35mm**: How much feathering of the border you like for 35mm.
+3. **feather_factor_35mm**: How much feathering of the border you like for 35mm.
 The lower value, the more feathering.
 Initial value is 1200.

-3. **feather_factor_645**: How much feathering of the border you like for 645.
+4. **feather_factor_645**: How much feathering of the border you like for 645.
 The lower value, the more feathering.
 Initial value is 1800.

-4. **feather_factor_67_square**: How much feathering of the border you like for square and 67.
+5. **feather_factor_67_square**: How much feathering of the border you like for square and 67.
 The lower value, the more feathering.
 Initial value is 2400.

-5. **feather_factor_45**: How much feathering of the border you like for 4x5.
+6. **feather_factor_45**: How much feathering of the border you like for 4x5.
 The lower value, the more feathering.
 Initial value is 5400.

 Examples